 In short, a business that has only modest photocopying requirements can save a lot of money by choosing a machine that only does what is needed.
 In recognition of this fact, all of the major manufacturers produce black and white photocopiers – giving small businesses the chance to spend only so much as is necessary.
 Here are just a few of the leading black and white photocopiers from a selection of the leading photocopier brands.

-This is a value-for-money machine that nevertheless provides exceptional black and white print quality.
+This is a value-for-money black and white photocopier that nevertheless provides exceptional black and white print quality.
 One of the best things about this machine is that 93% of its components are pre-existing in other machines, which makes this a highly sustainable model that boasts a 86.3% reduction in the carbon emissions from the original model.
 A comparatively slow output (25 ppm) means that this model is best suited to companies that don’t have to produce large quantities of copies in a short time frame.

 With an impressive print quality of 600 dpi and a print speed of up to 25 pages per minute, this machine is all about high-performance.
 As well as a copier, it is also a printer, fax machine and scanner, and comes with all the standard capabilities of a multi-function device.